What we know about the shooting in El Paso, Texas

 The sources say the online posting was believed to be written by Crusius, but that has not been confirmed.

-Police Chief Greg Allen did not identify the suspect during a press conference Saturday evening, but he did say the shooter was a 21-year-old white man from Allen, Texas.
+Police Chief Allen did not identify the suspect during a press conference Saturday evening, but he said the shooter was a 21-year-old white man from Allen, Texas.
 The suspect is facing possible capital murder charges.

 Allen said the shooter surrendered to officers when they approached him in Walmart.